SrihariMurali01/Recommender_System_For_Movies/README.md

 ## Overview

 This project implements a collaborative filtering recommender system using neural networks.
-Collaborative filtering is a method to make automatic predictions (filtering) about the preference of a user by collecting preferences from many users (collaborating).
-In this implementation, we use neural networks to learn latent representations of users and movies, enabling the model to make predictions for unseen user-movie pairs.
+Collaborative filtering is a method to make automatic predictions about the preference of a user by collecting preferences from many users (collaborating).
+In this implementation, neural networks are utilized to learn latent representations of users and movies, enabling the model to make predictions for unseen user-movie pairs.

+### DataSet
+> The dataset is imported from Kaggle, and can be downloaded from [here](https://www.kaggle.com/datasets/parasharmanas/movie-recommendation-system/download?datasetVersionNumber=1).

 ## Concepts Involved